 Own Set of 3 Scarce & Desirable 1898 Trans-Mississippi Stamps

 The Trans-Mississippi stamps of 1898 are among the scarcest and most desirable of all U.S. stamps.
-They were only the second U.S. commemorative series and were produced in conjuction with the 1898 Trans-Mississippi and International Exposition.
+They were only the second U.S. commemorative series and were produced in conjunction with the 1898 Trans-Mississippi and International Exposition.
 The Exposition was held to further the progress and development of resources west of the Mississippi River.
 Since the Exposition was held in Omaha, Nebraska, these stamps were nicknamed the "Omahas."

 Trans-Mississippi Stamps Issued